BrobridgeOrg/vibration-atomic-clock/README.md

 The built-in atomic-clock  is used to process timer  from task manager.

-ha_mode maximal support 2 node.
+ha_mode ~~maximal support 2 node~~.
+Support more than two nodes, but two nodes is best.

 ## License